Chart Color Schemes

 Recent residential development output has been above average within Tamworth - West when compared nationally

-Tamworth - West has received approximately 38 dwelling approvals annually over the past five financial years, totalling 193 homes.
-Up to May 2026, 28 approvals have been recorded.
-On average, each dwelling accommodates around two new residents per year, indicating a healthy demand that supports property values.
-The average construction cost of new homes is approximately $230,000, which is below regional levels, offering more affordable housing options for buyers.
+Tamworth - West has seen approximately 38 dwelling approvals annually over the past five financial years, totalling 193 homes.
+As of FY26, 28 approvals have been recorded.
+On average, each dwelling accommodates about 2 new residents per year over the past five financial years (FY21 to FY25), suggesting strong demand that supports property values.
+The average construction cost value for these new homes is around $297,000, which is below regional levels, indicating more affordable housing options for buyers.

-This financial year has seen $23.9 million in commercial development approvals, indicating moderate commercial growth.
+This financial year has seen $23.9 million in commercial development approvals, showing moderate commercial growth.
 Compared to the rest of NSW, Tamworth - West has slightly higher development activity, with 33.0% more approvals per person over the past five years, balancing buyer choice while supporting current property values.
-Recent construction comprises 47.0% standalone homes and 53.0% medium and high-density housing, shifting from the area's existing housing composition of 95.0% houses.
-This change reflects decreasing availability of developable sites and evolving lifestyles requiring more diverse and affordable housing options.
-The current population density is approximately 231 people per dwelling approval, suggesting room for growth.
+Recent construction comprises 47.0% standalone homes and 53.0% medium to high-density housing, marking a shift from the area's existing housing stock (currently 95.0% houses).
+This change reflects decreasing developable sites and evolving lifestyles, offering more diverse and affordable housing options.
+The location has approximately 231 people per dwelling approval, suggesting room for growth.

-By 2041, Tamworth - West is projected to grow by 736 residents.
-At the current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+According to AreaSearch's latest quarterly estimate, Tamworth - West is projected to grow by 736 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, creating favorable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development